certifytheweb/certifytheweb/README.md

 ### Certify The Web 👋

-Certify The Web is the GUI and certificate management system for Let's Encrypt, BuyPass Go and other ACME enabled certificate services.
+Certify The Web is the GUI and certificate management system for Let's Encrypt, Googel Trust, ZeroSSL, BuyPass Go and other ACME enabled certificate services.
+Used by over 150,000 users daily.

 Web: https://certifytheweb.com